Migrant Mother: Execution

 Migrant Mother was achieved through a process of deliberate and careful intervention by Lange.
-Although she considered herself a documentary photographer and stuck to the belief that she should not intervene in the subject of her photography, Lange manipulated the framing and the subjects to finally arrive to her final shot.
+Although she considered herself a documentary photographer and stuck to the belief that she should not intervene in the subject of her photography, Lange manipulated the framing and the subjects to arrive at her final shot.
+Furthermore the photo has been retouched after capture: the mother's left thumb was removed from the foreground on the right side of the image as Lange "considered the thumb to be such a glaring defect that she apparently didn't have a second thought about removing it'.

-Lange found the mother and her children somewhat by accident.
-She was driving home in March 1936 on a cold, rainy afternoon in Nipomo, California when she passed a sign that said “Pea-Pickers Camp”.
+Lange found the mother and her children by incident.
+She was driving home in March 1936 on a cold, rainy afternoon in Nipomo, California, when she passed a sign that said "Pea-Pickers Camp".
 She continued to drive but could not shake the image of the sign from her memory and turned around heading for the camp.
-In a memoir written by Lange about the photoshoot, she writes, “I was on my way and barely saw a crude sign with pointing arrow which flashed by me at the side of the road saying Pea-Pickers Camp.
-But out of the corner of my eye I did see it… Having well convinced myself for twenty miles that I could continue on, I did the opposite.
-Almost without realizing what I was doing, I made a U-turn on the empty highway”.
+In a memoir written by Lange about the photoshoot, she writes, "I was on my way and barely saw a crude sign with pointing arrow which flashed by me at the side of the road saying Pea-Pickers Camp.
+But out of the corner of my eye I did see it...Having well convinced myself for twenty miles that I could continue on, I did the opposite.
+Almost without realizing what I was doing, I made a U-turn on the empty highway".
 When Lange first arrived to the camp of migrant pea pickers, she took two snapshots of the mother's tent and her children.
 In the tent was the mother, her teenage daughter, and three young children.
 Realizing that these photographs lacked a central focus, Lange honed in on the mother and her children.